Dosage Form: capsule, liquid filled

 DO NOT ADMINISTER Nimodipine CAPSULES INTRAVENOUSLY OR BY OTHER PARENTERAL ROUTES (see WARNINGS).
 If Nimodipine is inadvertently administered intravenously, clinically significant hypotension may require cardiovascular support with pressor agents.
 Specific treatments for calcium channel blocker overdose should also be given promptly.

-Nimodipine is given orally in the form of orange opaque, soft gelatin, 30 mg capsules for subarachnoid hemorrhage.
+Nimodipine is given orally in the form of soft gelatin 30 mg capsules for subarachnoid hemorrhage.

 If the capsule cannot be swallowed, e.g., at the time of surgery, or if the patient is unconscious, a hole should be made in both ends of the capsule with an 18 gauge needle, and the contents of the capsule extracted into a syringe.
 A parenteral syringe can be used to extract the liquid inside the capsule, but the liquid should always be transferred to a syringe that cannot accept a needle and that is designed for administration orally or via a naso-gastric tube or PEG.
 To help minimize administration errors, it is recommended that the syringe used for administration be labeled “Not for IV Use”.
 The contents should then be emptied into the patient’s in situ naso-gastric tube and washed down the tube with 30 mL of normal saline (0.9%).